Soviet94/kafka-interface/README.md

 ### Step 4: Input Data

-Default Input data is available in the resources as [random-people-data.json](src/main/resources/random-people-data.json) If the setup is correct it will be loaded in and made available for consuming on project start.
+Default Input data is available in the resources as [random-people-data.json](src/main/resources/random-people-data.json).
+If the setup is correct it will be loaded in and made available for consuming on project start.

+### TODO

+Security

+Concurrency

+Filtering

+Unit Testing